-Q: What happens when the homeowner/occupier is liable for the injuries of another person and the homeowners’ insurance company refuses to pay?
+Q: What happens when the homeowner/occupier is liable for the injuries to another person and the homeowners insurance company refuses to pay?

 A: The insurance company may refuse to pay if the occurrence is not covered by the policy, or if the person who caused the injury is not covered by the policy.
 Also, policies may specifically exclude certain types of incidents or persons from coverage.

 These kinds of disputes may result in two different lawsuits.
 First, the injured person may bring suit against the homeowner/occupier for money to compensate for his/her injuries and expenses.
 The second suit, called a “declaratory judgment action,” calls for a judge to decide whether or not the insurance company must protect its insured under the homeowners policy.